dgaydukov/cert-spring5/files/spring5.md

 Spring supports 6 types of advices
 * `org.springframework.aop.MethodBeforeAdvice` (@Before) - before method execution. has access to params.
 In case of exception, jointpoint is not called
 * `org.springframework.aop.AfterReturningAdvice` (@AfterReturning) -  after method executed, has access to params & return value.
-If method execution throws exception, not called
+If method execution throws exception, not called.
+If advice throws exception, code won't proceed further (so you can implement some after validation)
 * `org.springframework.aop.AfterAdvice` (@After) - cause would be executed no matter what
 * `org.aopalliance.intercept.MethodInterceptor` (@Around) - has full control over method execution
 * `org.springframework.aop.ThrowsAdvice` (@AfterThrowing) run if execution method throws exception